ls1intum/thesis-template-typst/chapters/03_requirements_analysis.typ

 )[
   Note: Show mockups of the user interface of the software you develop and their connections / transitions.
 You can also create a storyboard. *Important:* Describe the mockups and their rationale in the text.
 ]

+#figure(image("../figures/03_storyboard.png"))

+The storyboard shows the login, dashboard, exercises, lectures, messages, and conversation screens.
+A user can navigate between the screens, whenever there is an edge.
+A user can switch tabs in a course and arrive at the exercises, lectures, or messages screens.